shoaibrain/gui_calculator/README.md

-# gui_calculator
+#Basic GUI Calculator
-A simple desktop gui calculator
+This is a simple desktop GUI calculator built using python and PyQt5.
+It is based on Model, View, Controller (MVC) design pattern.